-We commit to conducting regularly scheduled literature scans and, when appropriate, landscape analyses to remain well-informed and up-to-date on the most recent Learning Sciences Research.
-We commit to incorporating new, relevant strategies discovered through research to support learners.
+We demand edtech products conduct regularly scheduled literature scans and, when appropriate, landscape analyses to remain well-informed and up-to-date on the most recent Learning Sciences Research.
+We demand edtech products incorporate new, relevant strategies discovered through research to support each learner.

-We commit to maintaining a theoretical framework, grounded in rigorous Learning Sciences Research.
-We commit to using this theoretical framework to guide and inform product design and development to ensure instructional decisions are based on research findings about how students learn.
+We demand edtech products that are grounded in rigorous Learning Sciences Research.
+We demand edtech products use theoretical frameworks to guide and drive design and development to ensure instructional decisions are based on research findings about how students learn.

-3. Provide transparency around the research supporting our product.
+3. Provide transparency about the research driving product design

-We commit to sharing the Learning Sciences Research that guides our product design and development in formats that are easily accessible by our users.
-We commit to championing the notion that education leaders and educators should have access to the research that guides our product design and development.
+We demand edtech products share the Learning Sciences Research findings that guide product design and development in formats that are easily accessible.
+We commit to championing the notion that education leaders, educators, and families should have access to the research that guides product design and development.